sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

             group actions}, (preprint March 2003, available on Mitter's MIT website).

 ..
+[BM2012] \N. Bruin and A. Molnar, *Minimal models for rational
+            functions in a dynamical setting*,
+            LMS Journal of Computation and Mathematics, Volume 15 (2012), pp 400-417.

+..
 [BN2008] Victor V. Batyrev and Benjamin Nill.
 Combinatorial aspects
             of mirror symmetry.
 In *Integer points in polyhedra --- geometry, number theory, representation theory, algebra,